 Conditions Governing Access

 Researchers must sign Access Agreement form to protect the privacy of third-party individuals.
 New accessions closed until processed.
 Some photographs are closed (have been separated out).
-Original AV and born-digital materials may not be used; research use copies must be made.

 Conditions Governing Use